-- The standard market incurs many expenses not related to individual clients, it is inefficient and the buyers have to pay for that inefficiency.
-Captive Companies have a lower operating cost (“expense ratio”).
+- The standard market incurs many expenses not related to individual clients, it is inefficient, and the buyers have to pay for that inefficiency.
+Captive companies have a lower fixed cost ("expense ratio").

 - The standard market automatically retains investment income on what is essentially their policyholder’s money.
-Captive owners hold their own loss funds and premiums on which they earn investment income for the benefit of the captive owners.
+Captive companies hold these loss funds and premiums on which they earn investment income for the benefit of the captive owners.

 - The standard market is subject to insurance cycles, alternating between artificially low and excessive premiums, when the basic purpose of the industry is to stabilize costs.
 Captive owners fund their own predictable losses while reinsuring catastrophic exposures.
 Premiums can be stabilized through loss control.